rivethealth/denorm/README.md

 except that it updates materialized table incrementally.

 How it works: Define the query, the tables, and their relationships in JSON.
-Denorm will generate the SQL DDL statements that create the necessary functions and triggers.
-Apply those SQL statements to the database.
-Now any updates to the source tables are automatically reflected in the materialized target.
+Denorm generates the SQL DDL statements that create the necessary functions and triggers.
+Apply the generated SQL statements to the database.
+Now, the materialized target is automatically kept in sync with the source tables.

 ### Features